reactioncommerce/reaction-docs/developer/architecture/hooks.md

 # Hooks

-The method hooks utlized in ReactionCore are based on [Workpop/meteor-method-hooks ](https://github.com/Workpop/meteor-method-hooks) which itself is based on [hitchcott/meteor-method-hooks](https://github.com/hitchcott/meteor-method-hooks)
+The method hooks utilized in ReactionCore are based on [Workpop/meteor-method-hooks ](https://github.com/Workpop/meteor-method-hooks) which itself is based on [hitchcott/meteor-method-hooks](https://github.com/hitchcott/meteor-method-hooks)

 Much of this documentation is forked from or based on [Workpop/meteor-method-hooks